Don McKennaWest Shore Region Hospital President, Penn State Health Hampden Medical Center and Penn State Health Holy Spirit Medical Center

 As West Shore regional president, Don McKenna sets the standard for operational excellence in the region and drives operations and growth for both Penn State Health Hampden and Holy Spirt Medical Centers.

-McKenna previously was the president and chief executive officer of Jupiter Health in Florida, where he oversaw the creation of a comprehensive stroke center with neuro-surgical and interventional services, the development of an open-heart surgery program and the opening of two new urgent care centers.
-He also managed more than $125 million in capital projects while with the organization.
+Prior to joining Penn State Health, McKenna previously was the president and chief executive officer of Jupiter Health in Jupiter, Fla., where he oversaw the creation of a comprehensive stroke center with neuro-surgical and interventional services, the development of an open-heart surgery program and the opening of two new urgent care centers.
+He also managed more than $125 million in capital projects.

-Before joining Jupiter Health, McKenna served as the president and chief executive officer of St. Mary’s Health Care System in Athens, Ga., for 10 years, where he led the acquisition of two additional hospitals to expand the health system’s presence throughout northeast Georgia.
+For 10 years, McKenna served as the president and chief executive officer of St. Mary’s Health Care System in Athens, Ga., where he led the acquisition of two hospitals and expanded the health system’s presence throughout northeast Georgia.

-McKenna earned a master’s degree in public administration and a bachelor’s degree in business administration and marketing from Long Island University.Biography
+McKenna earned a master’s degree in public administration and a bachelor’s degree in business administration and marketing from Long Island University, Brookville, N.Y.Biography

 Sister Mary Joseph Albright, SCCVice President, Mission Integration, Penn State Health Holy Spirit Medical Center